How to Teach a Dog to Stay

 Rule 1

-When you first teach your dog to sit while people throw balls around him (higher distraction), have him right next to you (lower distance) and reduce the length of the sit from one minute right back down to three seconds (lower duration).
+When you first teach your dog to sit while people throw balls around him (higher distraction), have him right next to you (lower distance).
+Reduce the length of the sit from one minute right back down to three seconds (lower duration).

 Rule 2

 You are responsible to preventing your dog from accidentally reinforcing the wrong behavior.
-What do we mean by accidental reinforcement?
-Well, rewards reinforce behavior.
+Rewards reinforce behavior.
 That is why you reinforce the behavior you want to see your in your dog, with nice tasty treats.
 But there are lots of ways that behavior you don’t want, can be accidentally reinforced.
 This is particularly likely to happen if your dog ignores a cue that you have given him.

 The best way is to set up your training session carefully.
 Have the ball thrown between two friends for example.
-So that if the dog breaks, he doesn’t catch it.
+So that if your dog breaks, he doesn’t catch it.
 Have your dog wear a trailing line on a harness so that if he wanders off from the stay without permission, you can pick up the line and prevent him playing with a passing dog.
-Plan ahead, expect mistakes, but do everything you can to avoid them.
+Plan ahead, and do everything you can to avoid mistakes.

 0001-84735434